Victim Services Unit

 RESTITUTION

 The Department of Corrections does not distribute restitution to victims.
 In order to receive restitution, the Judgment of Conviction provided by the Court must order restitution to be paid.
-If an inmate in custody has funds available for restitution payments, a check will be forwarded by the Department of Corrections to the Department of Public Safety Accounting Division for distribution to the victim.
-Inmate banking information is confidential by law and cannot be discussed.
+If an offender in custody has funds available for restitution payments, a check will be forwarded by the Department of Corrections to the Nevada Division of Parole and Probation for distribution to the victim.
+Offender banking information is confidential by law and cannot be discussed.

 MARSY’S LAW